Gunnar & Michaela · France 2027

 Getting to St-Lazare: Metro Line 3, 12, 13, or 14 all serve it.
 From central Paris it's 10–20 min.
 Arrive 30–40 min before departure.
 No TGV on this route — standard Intercités train, perfectly comfortable, scenic Normandy countryside.

-🚆 Bayeux → Bordeaux Tue Mar 2 · plan for a travel morning
+🚆 Bayeux → Paris Tue Mar 2 · evening departure (after MSM day)

 Bayeux